queilawithaQ/documentation/_general/projects/build_trigger.md

 2. Select the _Build Triggers_ tab.

-3. Select the _Build on commit, merge, and tags_ button.
+3. Select the _Build on commit, merge, and tags_ radio button.

-4. Click Save Configuration.
+4. Click the Save Configuration button.

 ### Triggering Builds Only On Pull Requests

-You can trigger a build when opening, merging, and updating a Pull Requests (PR).
+You can trigger a build when opening, merging, and updating a Pull Request (PR).

 To trigger a build only on PRs: